DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Bergen - Trondheim - Bodo - Tromso - Kirkenes

-Every day, an express coastal steamer service sails from Bergen on an all-points trip north to Kirkenes in the Arctic Circle close to the Russian border, a 6-night one-way voyage or a 11 or 12-night round trip.
+Every day, an express coastal steamer sails from Bergen on an all-points trip north to Kirkenes in the Arctic Circle close to the Russian border, a 6-night one-way voyage or a 11 or 12-night round trip.
 It's an essential transport service for the communities along the route which also offers cruises for visitors wanting an unrivalled boat ride along the beautiful Norwegian Fjords up to the land of the Midnight Sun.

-To check sailing times & buy tickets see www.hurtigruten.com and www.havilavoyages.com.
+To check sailing times & buy tickets see www.hurtigruten.com (the page for port to port bookings is www.hurtigruten.com/en-gb/port-to-port) and www.havilavoyages.com.
 You'll need to check both, as each website only shows that company's sailings.
-For more about their service and history, see en.wikipedia.org/wiki/Hurtigruten.

 A Hurtigruten ferry Cabin on a Hurtigruten ferry